labatrockwell/arduino_capactive_sensor_MPR121/readme.md

 About the MPR121
 ================
 This prototype uses an MR121 IC from Freescale, mounted on a sparkfun proto board which is connected to the Arduino via I2C.
 Here are some useful links related to the breakout board and IC.
-* Link to the Sparkfun MPR121 breakout board product page [https://www.sparkfun.com/products/9695?]
+* [Sparkfun MPR121 breakout board product page] (https://www.sparkfun.com/products/9695?)
-* Link to the general documentation page for MPR121 [http://www.freescale.com/webapp/sps/site/prod_summary.jsp?code=MPR121]
+* [General documentation page for MPR121] (http://www.freescale.com/webapp/sps/site/prod_summary.jsp?code=MPR121)
-* link to proximity sensing application notes for the MPR121. [http://cache.freescale.com/files/sensors/doc/app_note/AN3893.pdf?fpsp=1&WT_TYPE=Application%20Notes&WT_VENDOR=FREESCALE&WT_FILE_FORMAT=pdf&WT_ASSET=Documentation]
+* [Proximity sensing application notes for the MPR121] (http://cache.freescale.com/files/sensors/doc/app_note/AN3893.pdf?fpsp=1&WT_TYPE=Application%20Notes&WT_VENDOR=FREESCALE&WT_FILE_FORMAT=pdf&WT_ASSET=Documentation)
-	* I used this document to figure out how to configure the MPR121 to enable proximity sensing.
+	* I used this document to figure out how to configure the MPR121 to enable proximity sensing

 License
 =======